 10: Experiment With Other Brew Methods.

 If you want true Espresso, then see Espresso machines reviews.
-Nespresso machines are a convenient way of making an Espresso type coffee, but if you’ve experienced a great Espresso made by someone who knows what they’re doing such as a professional Barista at a speciality coffee shop, then you’ll know that there’s nothing else which quite compares.
+Like I’ve said, Nespresso machines are a convenient way of making a great short intense coffee which is similar to Espresso, but if you’ve experienced a great Espresso made by someone who knows what they’re doing such as a professional Barista at a speciality coffee shop, then you’ll know that there’s nothing else which quite compares.
 Having said that though, it’s also very easy to make terrible, inconsistent Espresso with an Espresso machine whereas Nespresso machines don’t require any particular skill.
 For more read Nespresso Vs Espresso.